-Responsive Search Ads unique ability is clearly demonstrated through dynamic cycling across headline and description, which distinguishes them from Expanded Text Ads.
-However, the variety and machine automation takes away some of the control you have over your ads.
+Responsive Search Ads’ unique ability is clearly demonstrated through dynamic cycling across headlines and descriptions, which distinguishes them from Expanded Text Ads.
+However, the variety and machine automation take away some of the control you have over your ads.

-Responsive Search Ads can take more time to complete as there are so many variations.
+Responsive Search Ads can take more time to complete as many variations exist.
 However, Google does provide recommendations during the creation process.

 Fortunately, you can pin up to 3 headlines and 2 descriptions, although pinning is only recommended when absolutely necessary.